 Suspected fraudulent activity

-If we've detected any possible fraudulent activity on your account, we may have disabled it.
+If we detect any possible fraudulent activity on your account, or anything else that violates our terms and conditions, we disable it.

 A chargeback has occurred